 When an IP phone requests an SSL connection with a server, the IP phone should verify that whether the server can be trusted.
 The server sends its certificate to the IP phone and the IP phone verifies this certificate based on its trusted certificates list.
-The IP phone has 30 built-in trusted certificates.
+The SIP VP-T49G/SIP-T28P/T26P/T22P/T21P/T20P/T19P/CP860 IP phones have 30 built-in trusted certificates.
+The W56P IP phones have 31 built-in trusted certificates.
+The SIP-T48G/T46G/T42G/T41P/T40P/T29G/T27P/T23P/T23G/T21(P) E2/T19(P) E2 IP phones have 34 built-in trusted certificates.
 For more information, refer to Appendix B Trusted Certificate Authority List on page 12.
 The IP phone supports uploading 10 custom trusted certificates (CA certificates) at most.
 For more information on customizing a trusted certificate, refer to Appendix C Creating Custom Certificates on page 13.